 Then in 2009, a 17-year-old in Winnenden, Baden-Württemberg, went to his old school with a semiautomatic pistol, killing a total of 15 people at the school and while fleeing from police.

 Since those mass shootings, there has also been drop-off in gun violence.
-In 2009 when Winnenden happened, there were 179 crimes against life that involved guns being fired, compared to the 130 such crimes last year.
+In 2009 when Winnenden happened, there were 179 crimes against life that involved guns being fired, compared to the 130 such crimes in 2015.

 5. No major mass shootings between 2009 and 2016

 According to criminologist Christian Pfeiffer, the 2009 Winnenden massacre was Germany’s last mass shooting, defined as four or more people killed in a public place, before the one in Munich in July 2016.

-Subsequent rampage shootings have resulted in fewer than four deaths, such as last year when a man shot dead two people in what appeared to be random killings.
+Other rampage shootings in recent years have resulted in fewer than four deaths, such as in 2015 when a man shot dead two people in what appeared to be random killings.